janimattiellonen/discgolf-diary/technique.md

 All throws mentioned in this article are RHBH (Right Hand BackHand) throws, unless specified otherwise.

+Also do note that these are my personal notes, which I update periodically.
+Some information may be wrong, but constitutes my current beliefs in what makes a good throw.

 ## Throwing / opening shots

 - spine should be straight during reachback (not bent left or right)